How to Build an On-Demand Delivery App: Mobile & Web Applications

 - Payment option.

-After everything is placed and all information filled, users should be able to check the delivery status here.
+After everything is placed and all information is filled out, users should be able to check the delivery status here.

 # 5: Calendar 📅

-You might need an in-built calendar for customers to set the date and time of delivery in case they need it not anytime soon but in a couple of hours or days.
+You might need an in-built calendar for customers to set the date and time of delivery in case they don't need it anytime soon but in a couple of hours or days.

-You can allow users to synchronize their calendar with your in-built one so they could get reminders on their phones.
+Besides, calendars are a great way for users to remind themselves not to forget about the time their orders should arrive.
+You can also allow users to synchronize their calendars with your in-built one so they could get reminders on their phones.

 # 6: Chat & Feedback 💬